datamapper/dm-relation-graph/README.md

 addresses = graph[:addresses]

 # return tuples as illustrated by this array of hashes.
-# A real implementation would most likely yield sets or
+# A real implementation would most likely yield (ordered)
-# arrays of veritas tuple objects.
+# sets containing veritas tuple objects.
 #
 # [
 #   {